 writing couple's decision

-Lane's first appearance managed to evade the pitfall many
+Lane's first appearance managed to evade the pitfall

-Drury lives in the Hamlet, a castle full of people who wear Elizabethan dress and answer to Shakespearean names - and living on Lane's bounty.
+Drury lives in "the Hamlet", a castle full of people who wear Elizabethan dress and answer to Shakespearean names - and living on Lane's bounty.
 Everything was old and smelled of England, the England of Elisabeth.
-His residence is described as if it were the mansion in 'Citizen Kane' Somewhat smaller in size but certainly not less imposing.
+His residence is described as if it were the mansion in Citizen Kane.
+Somewhat smaller in size but certainly not less imposing.
 Still unsatisfied with having recreated Shakespeare's physical world and incapable of creating dramatic world like the master, Lane intervenes in the dramas real life offers and in a sense rewrites them.
-'From obeying the jerk of the master's strings, I now have the impulse to pull the strings myself, in a greater authorship than created drama'.
-His 'raison d'être' being power, to overwhelm audiences with his performances.
+"From obeying the jerk of the master's strings, I now have the impulse to pull the strings myself, in a greater authorship than created drama".
+His "raison d'être" being power, to overwhelm audiences with his performances.
 The power to control, control the life of his servants down to their names and to change the outcome of his life-and-dead drama's by his presence.
 In short he wants to be more powerful than Shakespeare himself.

 Long, slim and extremely vital and despite his 60 years looked more like 40 despite his thick white hair.
 His strong classical face was youthful and had no wrinkles.
 His sharp, deep-set grey green eyes didn't give away his age.